Allow External Users to Access DayBack Without a Salesforce Login

 Background

-If you're using DayBack's Salesforce Connect option to let customers book events with you on a public calendar showing your availability.
-You likely don't want those customers to have to log into Salesforce.
-They're likely not even Salesforce users.
-Similarly, you may use Salesforce Connect to let contractors keep tabs on their schedule--and you won't want to give them all their own Salesforce user accounts.
+When using DayBack's Salesforce Connect option to allow customers to book events on a public calendar, you likely don't want these customers to have to log into Salesforce—especially since they might not even be Salesforce users.
+Similarly, if you're using Salesforce Connect to let contractors keep track of their schedules, you won't want to create individual Salesforce user accounts for all of them.

-Fortunately, DayBack lets you dedicate a single Salesforce account that some or all of your DayBack users can share when making requests from outside Salesforce.
-For example, you may set up a "Public Calendar" user in Salesforce that is dedicated to visitors who are booking appointments with you.
-Any visitor who comes to your calendar will, under the hood, be talking to Salesforce as this "Public Calendar" user.
+Fortunately, DayBack allows you to designate a single Salesforce account that multiple DayBack users can share for making requests from outside Salesforce.
+For example, you might set up a "Public Calendar" user in Salesforce dedicated to visitors booking appointments.
+This means that any visitor accessing your calendar will, under the hood, interact with Salesforce as this "Public Calendar" user.

 Setting Up a Shared Login